Search

 The big difference from the previous itinerary is that I replaced the 2 days in Langkawi with 2 days in Ipoh (and also changed the order of the itinerary).
 Ipoh is a small town relatively close to Cameron Highlands.

-So, take the opportunity to visit another Malaysian city, where some of the highlights include temples (e.g. Sam Poh Tong) or street art just like George Town.
-Some actually say that Ipoh is a less visited version of George Town 😉.
+This will allow you to visit another Malaysian city.
+Some of Ipoh’s highlights include temples (e.g. Sam Poh Tong) or street art just like George Town.
+Some say that Ipoh is a less visited version of George Town 😉.

-I didn’t have time to actually include this city in my Malaysian itinerary (much to my regret!), but I’ll share with you this Ipoh’s detailed guide by another blogger.
+I didn’t have time to actually include this city in my Malaysian itinerary (much to my regret!).
+But you can find here tips for visiting Ipoh.

 Malaysia 7 days itinerary